Jihani-31/intern-task-backend/README.md

 # intern-task-backend

-Import this project into your IDE
+1. Import this project into your IDE

-Resolve the dependencies in the pom.xml
+2. Resolve the dependencies in the pom.xml

-Run the application using IDE
+3. Run the application using IDE

-Applcation will be hosted in port 8080
+4. Applcation will be hosted in localhost port 8080